wxWidgets/wxWidgets/docs/contributing/how-to-add-new-xrc-handler.md

 There are a few other files to update to make wxWidgets aware of the new
 handler:

-a) Add the new files created above to build/bakefiles/files.bkl: search for "xh_srchctrl" to see where you need to add them
+- Add the new files created above to build/bakefiles/files.bkl: search for "xh_srchctrl" to see where you need to add them

-b) Add #include "wx/xrc/xh_foo.h" to wx/xrc/xh_all.h.
+- Add #include "wx/xrc/xh_foo.h" to wx/xrc/xh_all.h.

-c) Register the new handler in wxXmlResource::InitAllHandlers() in src/xrc/xmlrsall.cpp
+- Register the new handler in wxXmlResource::InitAllHandlers() in src/xrc/xmlrsall.cpp